Image 1

 Runtime

 The runtime of each device also differs.
-A UPS is designed to provide electricity for a short time — a 350-VA unit should give you enough energy for nearly two hours.
-You can use this until the electricity comes back on or safely shut down your devices.
+A UPS is designed to provide electricity for a short time, ideal for situations where you just need a few extra minutes to save your work or safely shut down your devices.

-On the other hand, a portable power station can provide power for several hours or days.
+On the other hand, a portable power station, like the River 2 Portable Power Station from EcoFlow, can provide power for several hours or even days.
+With its 256Wh capacity and 300W output, it’s perfect for running essentials like lights or a mini fridge, and it can even power devices like blenders or desktops with its X-Boost mode, pushing up to 600W.
 Its runtime on a single charge depends on the unit’s size, the devices you’re charging, and how much energy you’re consuming.

 UPS vs Portable Power Station: Which One Should You Get?